-This will be the third Isle of Skye Go Tournament.
-We hope to hold one every second year, alternating with the Isle of Man Go Week.
+This will be the fourth Isle of Skye Go Tournament, held every second year.

 The dates are just before the tourist season begins, just before everyone here gets busy again, and before pressure on accommodation develops.

 The weather can be ‘interesting’ in March.
 Huge waves may be crashing on the rocks at Neist Point, but we’ll be playing Go in a comfortable hotel’s function room, in the centre of Portree, the island’s only town; experiencing the weather will be an optional extra.
-That said, in both 2010 and 2012 there was good weather for the tournament.
+(As it happens, the weather has been kind to us during the three tournaments held here so far.)

 19:30 Small board competition